Daxton47/my-website/README.md

 ## Purpose

-THis file is just a readme file.
+The purpose of this file is to provide examples on how to use Git and GitHub together